pausman/e28/p3/README.md

 + Dog Page shows the details of a a selected dog (available from anywhere where a picture and name of a dog occurs)
 + Show Dog shows the name and image of a dog.
 + Vote Dog stores the vote information to local storage.

+Data:
++Used a json-server for data storage.

+## Notes for instructor
+none